krum04/Goode-Hack-Lab/PiClub/Anime Quote API/README.md

 {'status': 'ok', 'statusCode': 200, 'data': [{'quote': "Getting dumped always makes a man stronger.
 But then again, men aren't meant to pursue happiness.", 'character': 'Jiraiya', 'anime': 'Naruto'}]}
 ```

-If we look closely we can make out those keys that we are interested in.
+If we look closely we can make out the keys that we are interested in.

 We will cover these datatypes in the future, but what we have is a dictionary with a nested list containing another dictionary.

-To get down to the data we want we are going to create a new variable.
+To get down to the data we want we are going to create a new variable called **quote_data** containing just the quote, character, and anime key/value pairs..

 ```python
 quote_data = page_parsed['data'][0]